Two injured in eastern Germany stabbing - police | Law-Order

 Two injured in eastern Germany stabbing - police

 German police are carrying out a helicopter search for a man who stabbed two passers-by in the eastern city of Erfurt early on Monday morning, police said.
-The two victims, aged 45 and 68, were being treated in hospital.
+The two victims, aged 45 and 68, were being treated in hospital, and had not suffered life-threatening injuries.
 Police described the attacker as being in his twenties, with light hair and a scarred face.
+He spoke German, they added in a statement.

 German police are carrying out a helicopter search for a man who stabbed two passers-by in the eastern city of Erfurt early on Monday morning, police said.